[Non] Ho Visto Maradona, Part 3: Conquering the World: A Hero Atop Vesuvius

 Despite all of his success in Naples, it was soon clear, however, that Maradona was slowly falling apart.
 In Diego Maradona, a riveting 2019 documentary on Diego’s life by Asif Kapadia, it is implied that Maradona turned to cocaine to cope with the mental and physical stresses that the game put him under, the pressure that was being put on him by the fans, the press, and the club’s president Corrado Ferlaino, as well as the physical pain he faced from all of the hard challenges he had to endure.
 Unfortunately, without the proper support or assistance, the cycle of trauma often repeats itself, and Diego had already faced numerous difficulties in his life, despite his many achievements; one always falls the hardest from the top, after all.
 One must wonder if today, with more focus being placed on players’ mental health and well-being, whether he could have overcome these pressures and dealt with his issues in a far more healthy manner.
 His popularity in Naples also meant that any ordinary semblance of a private life was virtually impossible; he would literally be surrounded by adoring fans or hounded by reporters whenever he went out into the streets, and while this level of warmth and affection is certainly touching, it can also be rather taxing at times for players as well.
 It might be difficult for Canadians to comprehend how overwhelming this can be, as there is certainly a different culture around sports and sporting or footballing figures in Europe (Italy, in particular, especially in regard to footballers) and Latin America than there is in North America.
 Maradona’s compatriot Jorge Valdano eloquently elaborated in a recent article for The Guardian, in which he paid an emotional tribute to his former teammate, that Diego was in many ways a victim of his own upbringing and success, a tragic hero in the truest sense, or perhaps even, as Diego’s former Napoli teammate Ciro Ferrara put it, an “anti-hero.”
 Diego’s fellow former international teammate Mario Kempes instead argued that unfortunately, while Diego was largely adored and always had many around him who claimed to be close to him, in reality he did not have many true friends.
 On top of that, to make matters worse, he evidently fell in with the wrong crowd as well.

-Tensions had already arisen between Maradona and the Neapolitan club when he had asked to be transferred in 1989; he ended up remaining with the club and played a decisive role in winning the league title for the second time the next season, cementing his status as a club idol.
-His relationship with the club’s management worsened after the 1990 World Cup in Italy, however.
-Maradona was not fully fit throughout the tournament, as he had been struggling with an ankle injury, and therefore did not have the same impact as he had had four years earlier, when he was at the peak of his powers, going scoreless throughout the competition.
-Argentina also initially failed to impress, with the holders surprisingly losing to Cameroon in their opening match (after which, Maradona rather bluntly commented – due to being jeered, by the Milanese fans all game, who surprisingly sympathised with Cameroon – “thanks to me Italy is no longer racist“) and only qualifying for the second round as one of the best third–placed teams.
-Nevertheless, Diego still played an important role in Argentina’s tournament run, both as hero and villain once again.
-In a quasi sequel to his “hand of God” goal four years earlier, in Argentina’s second group match, a 2–0 win over USSR, he blocked a header with his arm to prevent it from crossing the goal line.
-In particular, however, the Argentine talisman stood out for his beautiful assist for Cláudio Caniggia’s decisive goal after a trademark solo run in a controversial match against rivals Brazil in the round of 16.
-In the quarter-finals however, he almost cost his country a place in the last four when he missed a penalty in the resulting shootout against Yugoslavia following a goalless draw, although luckily for him, his team still advanced.
-In the semi-final, Argentina were set to play the hosts Italy at the San Paolo Stadium in Naples, his club’s city, while previously all of Italy’s games had taken place at the Stadio Olimpico in Rome.
+In particular, however, the Argentine talisman stood out for his beautiful assist for Cláudio Caniggia’s decisive goal after a trademark solo run in a controversial match against rivals Brazil in the round of 16, after which members of Argentina’s coaching staff were accused of lacing the water bottles of the Brazilian players with tranquilisers; Maradona even described it as “Holy Water,” and the scandal became known by this name in the media.
+In the quarter-finals however, he almost cost his country a place in the last four when he missed a penalty in the resulting shootout against Yugoslavia following a goalless draw, although luckily for him, his team still advanced thanks to the heroics of goalkeeper Sergio Goycochea.
+In the semi-final, Argentina were set to play the hosts and favourites Italy at the San Paolo Stadium in Naples, his club’s city, while previously all of Italy’s games had taken place at the Stadio Olimpico in Rome.
 Maradona rather strikingly urged the Neapolitan fans to support Argentina during the match, as Northern Italians often disregarded and discriminated against Southerners.
 His request sparked controversy, although it was ultimately unsuccessful, as demonstrated by one of the banners shown during the game, which read “Maradona, Naples loves you but Italy is our homeland.”
 However, as a sign of respect, the Italian fans did not boo the Argentine national anthem (a highly disrespectful gesture that unfortunately still occurs today), which is something that occurred to every other one of Italy’s opponents.
-The game ended in a 1–1 deadlock after 90 minutes, with Maradona having a hand in Caniggia’s goal, the first goal that Italy had conceded throughout the tournament.
+The game ended in a 1–1 deadlock after 90 minutes, with Maradona putting in arguably his best performance of the tournament, tormenting the Italian back-line with his runs, and even having a hand in Caniggia’s equalising goal, the first goal that Italy had conceded throughout the tournament after setting a record unbeaten run.
 After no goals were scored in extra-time, the match went to a penalty shoot-out, with Maradona redeeming himself to his compatriots by netting the winning spot-kick on this occasion.
 The result and the controversy leading up to the match did not sit well with the majority of the Italian fans, however.
 In the final, the Argentine national anthem was met with whistles and jeers, causing an indignant Maradona to curse at the camera, visibly mouthing “¡hijos de puta!” (“sons of bitches”) repeatedly.
-In a rather uneventful match, the Argentines suffered a defeat to West Germany by a single goal, which came from a contentious Andreas Brehme penalty, who avenged his team’s loss in the previous final.
+In a rather uneventful match, which was dominated by their opponents and in which Diego failed to shine, the Argentines suffered a defeat to West Germany by a single goal, which came from a contentious Andreas Brehme penalty, who avenged his team’s loss in the previous final.
 After the tournament, things changed drastically for Maradona; the Italians never forgave him for what he had done and instead turned on him.
 Up until then, the rest of Italy had turned a blind eye to Diego’s life off the pitch; after the World Cup, however, he was no longer protected.
 Inadvertently, he had essentially started a war with the entire country, one that could not be won.

 The final article in this series will explore Maradona’s later personal struggles and scandals, which ultimately led to his decline.

-One thought on “[Non] Ho Visto Maradona, Part 3: Conquering the World: A Hero Atop Vesuvius”
+One thought on “[Non] Ho Visto Maradona, Part 3: Conquering the World: A Hero Atop Vesuvius